oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Cross-Device Authentication flow proves proximity by leveraging BLE advertisements for service establishment, significantly reducing the susceptibility to any of the exploits described in Examples 1-6.

 #### Device Capabilities
 Both the Consumption Device and the authenticator require BLE support.
-The Consumption Device must support both FIDO2/WebAuthn, specifically CTAP 2.2 with hybrid transport.
-The mobile phone must support CTAP 2.2+ to be used as a cross-device authenticator.
+The Consumption Device must support both FIDO2/WebAuthn, specifically CTAP 2.2 with hybrid transport [@CTAP22Draft].
+The mobile phone must support CTAP 2.2 or greater to be used as a cross-device authenticator.

 #### Mitigations
 FIDO Cross-Device Authentication (CDA) establishes proximity through the use of BLE, reducing the need for additional mitigations.
 An implementer MAY still choose to implement additional mitigation as described in this document.